chucksleo/ec2all-ssl/README.md

-# terrafor for infra team
+# terraform for infra team

+# EC2 Instance Infrastructure Setup

+This repository contains the Terraform configuration to set up EC2 instances along with associated security groups in AWS.
+The defined EC2 instances include:

+1. Design Server: An EC2 instance for design-related tasks.
+2. Govern Server: An EC2 instance for governance-related tasks.
+3. Automation Server: An EC2 instance for automation tasks.

+Each EC2 instance is associated with a specific Amazon Machine Image (AMI) and configured with the necessary networking settings.

-PRE REQ
+# PRE REQ

+Before you begin, ensure you have the following prerequisites.

 - dns zone needed before this script will work
 - export AWS_PROFILE=myprofile

-HOW TO USE
+# HOW TO USE
 - the tfvars file is the only file to enter values
 - rename to the specifc deployment as needed

 edit *.tfvars to populate the ec2-route53-vpc modules this will